zinniezhang/react-workbox-demo/README.md

 ```

 6. Now register a route to cache all images.
 Add the below code to service-worker.js.You can refer to (https://developers.google.com/web/tools/workbox).
+** You may need to npm install the plugins
 ```javascript
 registerRoute(
   ({request}) => request.destination === 'image',